 - You change 25 percent of the water in the tank every week.

 - You clean and tend to the substrate regularly.

 - The plants receive a full spectrum of light at least 8-12 hours a day.

 There is nothing more eye-catching than a lushly cultivated tank.
 Now that you know how to plant aquarium plants, you can liven yours up with plants of your choice.
 The tips provided here can also help you ensure they remain healthy and in balance with other life in your tank’s aquatic environment.

 Remember, both the plants and fish in your aquarium are living organisms.
-They need to coexist and benefit from each other else, your planting venture will not be a success.
+They need to coexist and benefit from each other else; your planting venture will not succeed.